Abhishek080203/Credit-card-approval-prediction-classification/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change or contribute.

-## Blog post

-The accompanying blog post for this project can be found [here](https://semasuka.github.io/blog/2022/10/12/credit-card-approval-prediction.html)

 ## Project featuring